maniacbug/ncore/README.md

 Beyond that, the requirements are pretty simple.
 It just needs gcc and the 'ftjam' build tool.

+If you want to build the tests, you'll need cxxtest from http://cxxtest.tigris.org.
+NCORE has been tested with cxxtest 3.10.1.

 ## How do I get it?

 Clone it from github.
 Create a 'hardware' directory off your sketches directory, and clone into 'native' under that.
 For example...